scottcgi/Mojoc/README.md

   The c stand for the C language.

 * #### Who designed the logo and what is its meaning?
   I designed it.
-The logo is an unknown creature made up of `Mojoc` letters.
+The logo is an unknown creature made up of `'Mojoc'` letters.
   ```
   M : ears
   OO: eyes